coq/roadmaps/text/roadmap-8.6.md

 The purpose of this page is to summarize the different new features and modifications that are going to be part of Coq 8.6.

-? indicates points which were not discussed/undecided/whose description is incomplete, or which required more discussion/in-depth explanations (at the time of the last WG).
+:question: indicates points which were not discussed/undecided/whose description is incomplete, or which required more discussion/in-depth explanations.

-The other items were agreed to be integrated in the next release at the last WG.
+The other items were agreed to be integrated in the next release during the last working group and implementors workshop.

 :exclamation: indicates changes introducing incompatibilities w.r.t.
-8.5 (not taking into account plugin interfaces)
+8.5

 # General Implementation

-- [x] We settled on requiring ocaml >= 4.01.0 for 8.6.
-  There is a known issue with 4.01.0 and camlp4 where Coq compilation fails, this case is now detected early in the configure script.

-  [EJGA] Note that this will likely break Debian packages, as they ship a patched Ocaml 4.01.0 thus configure will fail.

-- [x] Switch to using ocamlfind for finding compilers (new dependency)

-- [ ] Module name conflicts with the ocaml compiler.
- While waiting for an upstream solution, we decided to rename files in our codebase whose names are conflicting with the compiler-libs library of the ocaml compiler.
+- [ ] ML: API cleanup/changes for maps of existential variables and
+  universes (P.-M. Pédrot)

+  pretyping/evd.ml was moved to engine/evd.ml and a new programming interface engine/sigma.ml is provided to statically ensure the state is used monotonously (using GADTs). namegen, termops, logic_monad, proofview_monad are also in engine.

 - [ ] Bytes/String PR by E. Arias.
 WIP, proposal is to split it in smaller chunks and do renamings.

    [EGJA] A few minor parts should be able to go into 8.6 IMHO.
 Personally, I would just postpone the rest until 4.02 is the default compiler to avoid shipping more compatibility burden.

-- [x] M. Kosik implemented the move to Context.Rel/Named for manipulating named and de Bruijn contexts using an algebraic datatype distinguishing declarations and definitions and modules with a similar interface.
-This will break plugins but the move to the new representation is really straightforward.
-An advantage of the new representation is that users are less likely to forget that there are potentially local definitions and not only declarations in these contexts.

 - [x] :exclamation: [PR#179](https://github.com/coq/coq/pull/179):
   Feedback/pp cleanup (E. J. Gallego)